 But Delta also imposes a spend requirement for all elite levels.
 To keep Diamond status for 2019 requires not only 125,000 MQMs but spending $15,000 in Medallion Qualification Dollars (MQDs) on Delta.
 MQDs are the price of a ticket minus taxes and government imposed fees.
 Obtaining 15,000 MQDs requires actually shelling out somewhere around $18,000 to $19,000 out of pocket.
 That is a lot of money for people like me who don’t fly on the company dime.

-How I Will Avoid the MQD Requirement and Keep My Diamond Status for 2019
+How I Will Meet the MQD Requirement and Keep My Diamond Status for 2019

-Some are prepared to use “manufactured spending” to reach that goal or run a business that can rack up that much in real spending on a Delta card.
+Some are prepared to use “manufactured spending” to reach that goal, or run a business that can rack up that much in real spending on a Delta card, or have enough wealth that spending $250,000 won’t break the bank.
 For me, putting that much in real spend on a credit card is out of the question.
 Furthermore, I won’t manufacture that much spend because (a) I don’t want to incur the time, effort and risk of manufacturing $250,000 of spend, (b) if I did, I would put that spend on one of many cards that offer points that are much more valuable than Delta SkyMiles, and (c) I refuse to reward Delta.